UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 search term is found within the title or description
 * If listing page is empty, I see a warning message saying that there are no ideas of that search term found and to try a different search instead
-* search by an existing tag/category
+* searches done by the search bar also search by existing tag/categories which contain the same words

 ```